Aftermath of the George Floyd protests in Minneapolis–Saint Paul: "Umbrella Man"

-A person, nicknamed "Umbrella Man", who dressed in black clothing, wore a gas mask, and carried an umbrella and small sledgehammer, was seen in a bystander's video taken on May 27, 2020, breaking windows at an AutoZone store near the third police precinct, as well as spray-painting "free shit for everyone zone" on the store.
+A person, nicknamed "Umbrella Man", who dressed in black clothing, wore a gas mask, and carried an umbrella and small sledgehammer, was seen in local livestreamer Brad Svenson's video taken on May 27, 2020, breaking windows at an AutoZone store near the third police precinct, as well as spray-painting "free shit for everyone zone" on the store.
 He also made violent threats to a photojournalist who captured images of him in the background of a news report.
 Later that day, the AutoZone store was set on fire by unknown people—the first of many acts of arson that occurred over the next three days.

 Videos of "Umbrella Man" smashing the AutoZone windows circulated widely on social media in the latter days of the riots.
 Internet sleuths circulated false rumors that the man was a Saint Paul police officer.
 In response, the city's police department released video evidence of the police officer on duty that day to exonerate him.
 In late July 2020 the Minneapolis police department identified a 34-year-old man from Ramsey, Minnesota, as the suspect for "Umbrella Man"—he had ties to the Hells Angels and Aryan Cowboy Brotherhood (a neo-Nazi prison gang and organized crime gang), and he participated in the harassment of a Muslim woman in Stillwater, Minnesota, in June 2020 that received media coverage.
 Police documents that were leaked to the public stated that white supremacist groups, including the Hells Angels and Aryan Cowboys, had discussed discrediting protests by posing as demonstrators.
 Minneapolis police obtained a cellphone search warrant on June 27, 2020, to examine geolocation data.
-The search warrant said that the protests had been "relatively peaceful" until the person referred to as "Umbrella Man" began damaging the AutoZone store, setting of a destructive chain of events.
+The search warrant said that the protests had been "relatively peaceful" until the person referred to as "Umbrella Man" began damaging the AutoZone store, setting off a destructive chain of events.
 By mid 2021, the Minneapolis police refused to comment on "Umbrella Man" or new developments as they considered the matter to be an open investigation.

 The 34-year-old man had not been charged with any crime by late 2022.
 In October of that year, the FBI released new images of "Umbrella Man" and asked for the public's help in identifying a White male who carried a backpack and an opened umbrella as he damaged the AutoZone store.
 It was unclear if the FBI was seeking identification of the former suspect or of a different person.